Advertisements

 This department ensures that materials and products move smoothly from supplier to customer.
 Inventory Control Coordinators track incoming shipments and stock levels using advanced ERP systems.
 Logistics Planners design shipping schedules and warehouse layouts to minimize delivery time.
 Procurement Managers evaluate vendors and negotiate terms for raw materials.

-Compensation and Benefits
+Salary and Benefits

 Eligibility Criteria